arobito/arobito-docs/source/project/coding.rst

 For the web frontend we're using XHTML5, JavaScript and CSS3.
 The backend is again driven by Python, powered by the famous `CherryPy web framework <http://www.cherrypy.org/>`_.

-The Arduino Code is written in C. We're programming the Atmel micro controller directly over the ICSP pinout to save the space for the boot loader.
+The Arduino code is written in C. We're programming the Atmel micro controller directly over the ICSP pinout to save the space for the boot loader.